se-edu/learningresources/contents/java/Spring.md

 Task | Spring | You
 -----|--------|----
-Connection Management | :heavy_check_mark: |
+Connection Management | :far-check-circle: |
-Writing SQL Queries | | :heavy_check_mark:
+Writing SQL Queries | | :far-check-circle:
-Statement Management | :heavy_check_mark: |
+Statement Management | :far-check-circle: |
-ResultSet Management | :heavy_check_mark: |
+ResultSet Management | :far-check-circle: |
-Row Data Retrieval | | :heavy_check_mark:
+Row Data Retrieval | | :far-check-circle:
-Parameter Declaration | | :heavy_check_mark:
+Parameter Declaration | | :far-check-circle:
-Parameter Setting | :heavy_check_mark: |
+Parameter Setting | :far-check-circle: |
-Transaction Management | :heavy_check_mark: |
+Transaction Management | :far-check-circle: |
-Exception Handling | :heavy_check_mark: |
+Exception Handling | :far-check-circle: |

 ### Spring AOP

-Aspect Oriented Programming (AOP) is a programming paradigm that aims to increase modularity by allowing the separation of
+Spring Framework addresses
 <tooltip content="Concerns that can affect the whole application and should be centralized in one location in code as much as possible.
 Examples of these concerns include transaction management, authentication, logging, security etc.">
-<i>cross-cutting concerns</i></tooltip>.
-It does so by adding additional behavior to existing code without modifying the code itself, instead separately specifying which code is modified via a "pointcut" specification.
-This allows behaviors that are not central to the business logic (such as logging) to be added to a program without cluttering the core code.
-AOP forms a basis for aspect-oriented software development.
+<i>cross-cutting concerns</i></tooltip> by supporting Aspect Oriented Programming (AOP).

-Spring Framework supports AOP and enables cohesive development, by providing ways to dynamically add the cross-cutting concern before, after or around the actual logic using simple pluggable configurations.
+It provides ways to dynamically add the cross-cutting concerns before, after or around the actual logic using simple pluggable configurations.

 For example, say we wish to log something into the console everytime before we call the method `getEmployeeById`.